cimage/website/content/doc/129_check-environment.md

 Check environment
 ======================================

-There are two helpers that aid in checking your environment.
-One is a script `webroot/check_environment.php` and one requires that you have Cimage installed.
+There are some helpers that aid in checking your environment.
+One is a script `webroot/check_environment.php` and one requires that you have CImage installed.

 This is mainly used for troubleshooting.